Aleksandaarrr/Projects/Save the world/README.md

 # Save the World
-This is a game that I and my friend Dennis wrote in the C++ course att KTH
+This is a game that I and my friend Dennis wrote in the C++ course at KTH